geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 parameters.
 I will recap the method based on the literature and put my own spin on it at the end.

+**UPDATE 2023** I have overhauled the article and relegated some fringe ideas to the appendix and put more emphasis on the calculations of the Jacobian of the residuals.

 # Before We Dive In
 Variable Projection was introduced by Gene Golub and Victor Pereyra[^golub_pereyra2002].
 I based much of the content of this article on the publication of Dianne O'Leary